JvanderHeide/chat-tutorial/README.md

 Next we're going to create a component to view the chat messages.
 We'll do so by running `ng g component messages-view` (wherein g is short for generate).
 This will now have generated a folder named `messages-view` in which the basics of our message-view component have been scaffolded for us.
 The newly generated component will have a selector of `app-messages-view`.
 We'll add that as a custom element to our `app.component.html`.
 If all went well the browser will now show "messages-view works!"

+#### 2.2.1 Programming

 Now we're going to get going on some TypeScript, keep in mind that TypeScript is quite different from the JavaScript you've seen thus far.
 It's no big deal if you can't grasp it immediately, just take your time.
 Those who've done programming in other class based and/or typed languages, might be more comfortable, but JavaScript is still it's own cup of tea.

+Somethings you might notice are `import`s and an `@Component` annotation.
+The former tells the component class what we're importing and makes the variables available to the scope of the specific TypeScript file.
+The latter is an annotation, which contains information that angular will pickup to do some binding and linking.

 For now we'll want an Array of the messages we'll be displaying, we'll start out with a dummy set to get going.